missionpinball/mpf-docs/game_logic/ball_search/configuring_ball_search.rst

 Make sure to include the tag `playfield_active` in all playfield switches which are not bound to devices.
 For instance do not put that tag into your plunger switch but put it to target, inlane and outlane switches.

+If you want to pulse a standalone coil which is not bound to any device, you can use pulse_events on ball_search_phase_x_searches (replace x with phase 1 to 3).